Explicit block-encoding for partial differential equation-constrained optimization: Applications

 \section{Applications}

 In this section, we provide two applications, one of which is a parameter calibration problem in the Black-Scholes equation, and the other of which is the material parameter design problem of the wave equation.
 In the following subsections, each problem and its motivation are first described, followed by numerical experiments.
 For numerical experiments, we used Python and its library Qiskit 1.3~\cite{javadi2024quantum}, the open-source toolkit for quantum computation, to implement quantum circuits.
 We used the statevector simulation to validate the block-encoding, while we employed the direct calculation of the matrix-vector multiplication for the time-dependent Hamiltonian simulation.
-We employed a product formula for the time evolution of the time-dependent Hamiltonian for the simple implementation.
-We set the friction parameter $\nu$, based on the average of the objective function $\nu = \sqrt{\bar{\mathcal{F}}}$, which is discussed in Appendix~\ref{sec:friction}.
+For simplicity of implementation, USVA was not implemented, and a product formula was employed for the time evolution governed by the time-dependent Hamiltonian.
+For the numerical experiments, we use the heuristic scale-normalized friction parameter $\nu=\sqrt{\bar{F}}$, as discussed in Appendix~\ref{sec:friction}.
+This is an empirical default used when curvature information of the objective function landscape, i.e., the lowest eigenvalue of the Hessian of the objective, is not available a priori; when such a parameter is known, a curvature-based choice such as that in Ref.~\cite{leng2025quantum, catli2025exponentially} is preferable.